percona/pmm/docs/faq.md

     [Configure data retention](how-to/configure.md#data-retention)
 ## How often are NGINX logs rotated?

+Daily.

-PMM Server runs `logrotate` on a daily basis to rotate NGINX logs and keeps up to ten of the most recent log files.
+PMM Server runs `logrotate` daily to rotate NGINX logs, keeping up to ten of the most recent log files.

 ## What privileges are required to monitor a MySQL instance?